Shekswess/shekswess/README.md

     - DVC: Open-source, platform-agnostic library for version control of data.
     - Scikit-learn, XGBoost, and LightGBM: Powerful Machine Learning libraries for classification, regression, and more.
     - Keras, TensorFlow, and PyTorch: Building, developing, and training Deep Learning models.
+    - PyTorch Lightning, DeepSpeed, xFormers: Frameworks for simplifying the training and scaling of Deep Learning models.
     - Flower: Exploring Federated Learning for Distributed Machine Learning.
     - MLflow: Open-source platform for managing and tracking machine learning experiments.
     - LangFuse: Open-source platform for LLM monitoring, observability & tracing.